 Graveyard Vineyard Sparkling Wine Details

 Pétillant Naturel, or Pét-Nat, is an even more ancient way to make sparkling wine than the widely-used méthode champenoise (also called méthode traditionelle) originated in Champagne, France.
 In the méthode ancestrale, the wine is bottled with a crown cap before it even finishes its first fermentation, so it develops carbon dioxide as it goes.
 It’s not disgorged, often unfiltered, and can be made from any grape variety.

-This winery is 1 of over 75 sparkling wine producers in San Luis Obispo County.
+See more!
+There are over 80 sparkling wine producers in San Luis Obispo County.